Introduction

 1. Supervised Learning:

-This course will be primarily concerned with supervised learning.
-Supervised learning is analogous to statistical learning: suppose that we observe a quantitative response \(Y\) and \(p\) predictors, \(X_1, X_2,..., X_p\).
+This course is primarily concerned with supervised learning.
+Supervised learning is analogous to statistical learning: suppose that we observe a quantitative response \(Y\) and \(k\) predictors, \(X_1, X_2,..., X_k\).

-We can rewrite this in a general linear form as:
+We can rewrite this in a general functional form as:

 2. Unsupervised Learning: